isHaacK/Server-Monitor/README.md

 - Configure the emails in monitor.py
 - Set a scheduled task every 5 minutes that runs the ps1 file.
 - Update the ACL with any new host names.
+## Features
+- Send email everytime a host is down.
+- Send email when a host that went down is up again. shows downtime
+- Web interface shows Online and Down hosts. if host is down, shows the current downtime.
 ## Web interface
 ![image](https://user-images.githubusercontent.com/43073766/143605084-801a4213-141e-4b9f-91b8-6e62090a44b3.png)